DeepRedalert/HysolSim/README.md

 [Table 1](#tab1) lists the time needed, in seconds, for simulation for various cases.
 This simulation time is recorded in the variable `Simu_time` in seconds.

 **Note:** A system with 16 GB RAM or higher is preferable for running the simulator.
 Larger memory is beneficial for full hybrid and two-day simulations because the LFR discretization leads to a large ODE system.
-The case `Type = 0`, `Mode = 1`, and `Startup = 1` may be used as a lightweight demo/test case to verify that the simulator runs and generates the expected output figures.
+The case `Type = 0`, `Mode = 1`, and `Startup = 1` may be used as a demonstration/test case to verify that the simulator runs correctly and generates the expected output figures, while requiring the least simulation time among the available case studies.

 <p id="tab1"><b>Table 1: Simulation time</b></p>